1. Home

 Written by Paulo Nogueira

-“We are pleased to become a major supplier to Petrobras and its partners for the first full production project of this major development,” said Luis Araújo, CEO of Aker Solutions.
-“We have an extensive local workforce and over 40 years of experience in Brazil and look forward to continuing to play an important role in developing the country's pre-salt resources,” he added.
+“We are pleased to become a key supplier to Petrobras and its partners for the first complete production project of this major development”, said Luis Araújo, CEO of Aker Solutions.
+“We have an extensive local workforce and over 40 years of experience in Brazil, and we look forward to continuing to play an important role in the development of the country’s pre-salt resources”, he added.

 Macaé, Rio das Ostras and São José dos Pinhais

-Aker Solutions' subsea products factory in São José dos Pinhais and its subsea service base in Rio das Ostras, on the border with Macaé, will carry out the manufacturing work.
-Work has already started and deliveries are scheduled for 2020.
-Installations are scheduled between 2020 and 2023.
+Aker Solutions’ subsea products factory in São José dos Pinhais and its subsea services base in Rio das Ostras, bordering Macaé, will carry out the manufacturing work.
+Work has already begun, and deliveries are scheduled for 2020.
+The installations are scheduled between 2020 and 2023.

-The subsea production system will be connected to Mero's first floating production, storage and offloading (FPSO) vessel, known as the Guanabara FPSO.
-The FPSO is scheduled to come on stream in 2021 and will have the capacity to process up to 180.000 barrels of oil per day and 12 million cubic meters of gas per day.
+The subsea production system will be connected to the first floating production, storage, and offloading (FPSO) vessel of Mero, known as the Guanabara FPSO.
+The FPSO is scheduled to begin operations in 2021 and will have the capacity to process up to 180,000 barrels of oil per day and 12 million cubic meters of gas per day.

-The companies do not disclose the value of the contract.
-The order will be booked in the third quarter of 2018.
+The companies did not disclose the contract value.
+The order will be reserved in the third quarter of 2018.

 Tags